You need a booster seat and you want to get a Graco, but which one is best?

 - 4.8 stars, 489 reviews – Target

 - 4.7 stars, 309 reviews – Bed Bath & Beyond

 I touched on a lot of different features for these booster seats, and they are very closely comparable in all categories.
 I think the winner here has to be the Graco Affix Booster seat.
 It gets consistently better reviews for a reason.
 The latch system, while it poses a higher price tag, is just better for a booster seat.
 It makes it more secure, more safe, and easier for kids to use.
 You can turn the Affix into a backless booster when you need to, so you’ll get a lot of mileage from one seat.
 The Affix is more comfortable for kids because it has nicer fabric, two stage recline, a comfy and adjustable headrest, and great cup holder and storage compartment.
 If you need a convertible booster and don’t mind the slightly higher price tag, pick the Graco Affix.
 You won’t be disappointed.

-Be sure to read our Best Booster Seat article to see which Graco booster seat made the list.
+Be sure to read the booster seat roundup to see which Gracos made the list.